turingschool/backend-curriculum-site/module2/projects/coupon_codes/index.md

 As a merchant,
 when I visit my coupons index page,
-In the Holiday Coupons section, I see a `create coupon` button next to each of the 3 upcoming holidays.
+In the Holiday Coupons section, I see a `Create Coupon` button next to each of the 3 upcoming holidays.
-When I click on the button I am taken to the new coupon page where I see a prefilled name in the form, something like:
+When I click on the button I am taken to the new coupon page where I see a pre-filled name in the form, similar to:

    Name: <name of holiday> coupon
    Code: <uniquely generated code>

 All other fields, I will need to fill out myself
-I can leave the information as is, or modify it before saving.
+I can leave the information as-is, or modify it before saving.
-I should be redirected to my coupons index page where I see the newly created coupon added to the list.
+Then, I should be redirected to my coupon index page where I see the newly created coupon added to the list.
 ```

 ```